 Overview

-Groundwater is water located in the saturation zone of the Earth's crust, which moves through soil pores or fractures under the influence of gravity or hydraulic pressure.
+Groundwater is the water located in the saturation zone of the Earth's crust, which moves through soil pores or fractures under the influence of gravity or hydraulic pressure.
 In other words, if an underground layer of rock or sediment is saturated with water and it is possible to extract groundwater from this layer, then this underground layer of rock or sediment is called an aquifer.

 - In Estonia, the volume of groundwater is estimated to be 2000 km³, and it is usable as drinking water and accessible almost everywhere.